BDAthlon/2018-Gotteron-1/README.md

 ### Note on the performance of the algorithm
 with 5 epochs, the algorithm should take approximately 5 minutes on a machine equivalent to a MacBook Pro (Retina, 13-inch, Early 2015) (Processor 2.7 GHz Intel Core i5, Memory 8 GB 1867 MHz DDR3).
 However, if you want/have the time to run the algorithm longer, you can increase the number of epochs.

+Also, note that the time is displayed at the end of the script run.
+Moreover, the results are sotchastic.
+So, the solutions files with their corresponding score are just an example of results found after one run of 5 epochs for each circuits.

+#### Future work
+It would be very interesting to explore the use of transfer learning.
+Indeed, we can imagine that the features learning to solve a given circuit will be usefull to solve another circuit.
+Thus, this would potentially increased the results as well as diminishing the training time.